GrayHatGuy/picopasco/readme.md

-## picoponic
+## picopasci

 sensor monitor and control hardware/firmware for a personal economical and scalable grow system using a RaspberryPi pico RP2040 and standard off the shelf sensors and components.
+Present state includes nutrient mixing capabilities and the following sensors.
  *  air temp
  *  water temp
  *  humidity